Dissecting the Dymocks data breach

 “As an Australian-owned family company that has a successful legacy of serving Australian customers for 144 years, I cannot begin to express how devastated the team and I feel about this incident.

-“We apologise unreservedly that the compromise has occurred, and we’re committed to looking for ways to further strengthen the measures that we and our partners take to keep your information safe.”
+“We apologize unreservedly that the compromise has occurred, and we’re committed to looking for ways to further strengthen the measures that we and our partners take to keep your information safe.”

 Dymocks has reiterated that investigations are still ongoing but did trace the breach to an “external data partner,” aligning with earlier company claims that its own systems had not been compromised.

-Unfortunately, even the most impenetrable cybersecurity defences cannot guarantee that external partners share the same security standards or practices.
-Likewise, even the strongest financial controls can’t always protect your company if a cyber-criminal manages to infiltrate the systems of a supplier or other trusted partner, underscoring the interconnected nature of an organisation’s security posture.
+Unfortunately, even the most impenetrable cybersecurity defenses cannot guarantee that external partners share the same security standards or practices.
+Likewise, even the strongest financial controls can’t always protect your company if a cybercriminal manages to infiltrate the systems of a supplier or other trusted partner, underscoring the interconnected nature of an organization’s security posture.

 Newman has advised customers to expect a final update once investigations are complete.